Cluster A. Bible

 The course addresses the theory and best practices of pastoral care as a holistic approach for providing guidance, support, and pastoral counselling to the community.
 It emphasizes essential skills and methods for caring for people's growth and handling personal/interpersonal issues and crises.

-This course has no required prerequisites, but it has Interpersonal Communication and Human Growth and Development as preferred prerequisite.
+This course has no required prerequisites, but it has Interpersonal Communication and Human Growth and Development as preferred prerequisites.

 MIN25 Church Leadership